querqy/querqy-opensearch/README.md

 integrating custom rewriting logic.

 ## Installation with released zip-packages
-* Released zip-packages can be found here: [release tags](https://github.com/querqy/querqy-opensearch/tags)
+* Released zip-packages can be found here: [release tags](https://github.com/querqy/querqy-opensearch/tags) and on [Maven Central](https://repo1.maven.org/maven2/org/querqy/opensearch-querqy/).
 * Querqy can be installed like all other OpenSearch plugins, e.g. using

   `bin/opensearch-plugin install file:///path/to/file/opensearch-querqy.zip`